SYOP200/Flipper-Zero-Downloads/subplaylist/README.md

 Plug-in and use.
 ## Create your own
 Depending on your firmware, you can create your own playlists in the app `Sub Ghz.
 Playlist`
+## Installation
+1. Navigate to QFlipper
+2. Go to your SD card
+3. Open the `app assets` folder
+4. Fing "Sub Ghz.
+Playlist"
+5. Press "Upload"
+Then you will have more working pre-made Sub Ghz. remotes on your Flipper!
+>[!IMPORTANT]
+> If a file does not work properly, report it in discussions or create an issue.